More case studies with Floor profiles

-The symbol of the 2012 London Olympic and Paralympic Games and newest tourist attraction in London has been completed on time after just 1 year of construction.
-With its 114,5 m the Orbit designed by artist Anish Kapoor and structural engineer Cecil Balmond is the UK’s highest sculpture.
+The symbol of the 2012 London Olympic and Paralympic Games and new tourist attraction in London was completed on time after just one year of construction.
+At 114.5 metres, the Orbit, designed by artist Anish Kapoor and structural engineer Cecil Balmond, is the UK’s highest sculpture.
 ArcelorMittal donated the steel used for its characteristic red looping lattice structure.

-Situated in the Olympic Park in Stratford, between the Olympic Stadium and the Aquatics Centre, the ArcelorMittal Orbit is a permanent installation giving legacy to the city for hosting the Olympics and assuring a lasting regeneration of the East London area of Stratford.
+Situated in the Olympic Park in Stratford between the Olympic Stadium and the Aquatics Centre, the ArcelorMittal Orbit is a permanent installation giving legacy to the city hosting the Olympics and assuring a lasting regeneration in the East London area of Stratford.

-From its 2 panoramic indoor platforms with a capacity of 150 people each, the visitors will get a view over the surrounding Park and the London skyline.
-Two passenger lifts inside the main structure (21 people capacity each) will bring them up and down; alternatively a 455-step spiral staircase can be used to climb and descend the tower.
+From its two panoramic indoor platforms with a capacity of 150 people each, visitors can take in a view over the surrounding park and the London skyline.
+Two passenger lifts inside the main structure (with a 21-person capacity each) takes them up and down.
+Alternatively, a 455-step spiral staircase can be used to climb and descend the tower.

-In May 2012, the sculpture was inaugurated and licensed to the London Legacy Development Corporation, after the games and a period of transformation it is planned to be re-opened for the public as a visitor attraction in summer 2013.
+In May 2012, the sculpture was inaugurated and licensed to the London Legacy Development Corporation after the games, and a period of transformation was planned for a re-opening to the public as a visitor attraction in summer 2013.

-2000 tonnes of steel from ArcelorMittal plants around the world, more than 60% of it coming from recycled material
+2000 tonnes of steel from ArcelorMittal plants around the world - more than 60% of it from recycled material

-The tower’s structure, consisting in a continuous looping lattice of tubes, was built using ArcelorMittal steels.
-Although most of it was produced in the company’s western European plants, a token quantity of steel was brought from plants on every continent ArcelorMittal is present with the aim of embracing the Olympic spirit as a global event.
+The tower’s structure, consisting of a continuous looping lattice of tubes, was built using ArcelorMittal steels.
+Although most of it was produced in the company’s Western European plants, a token quantity of steel was brought from plants on every continent ArcelorMittal is present in with the aim of embracing the Olympic spirit as a global event.

-The ArcelorMittal Orbit is an iconic showcase for the versatility of steel: according to its designers it was the only feasible material to realize this structure, thanks to its minimum thickness combined with maximum strength.
+The ArcelorMittal Orbit is an iconic showcase for the versatility of steel: according to its designers it was the only feasible material to realise this structure thanks to its minimum thickness combined with maximum strength.

-Back in 2009, in a cloakroom at the World Economic Forum in Davos, the Mayor of London Boris Johnson presented his idea of an Olympic park steel sculpture to Lakshmi N. Mittal, CEO of ArcelorMittal, who was excited about it.
-Living in London since 1997 Mr. Mittal saw it as a perfect opportunity to create something spectacular for the capital of Britain and for the London Olympic and Paralympic Games 2012.
+Back in 2009, in a cloakroom at the World Economic Forum in Davos, the Mayor of London, Boris Johnson, presented his idea of an Olympic park steel sculpture to Lakshmi N. Mittal, CEO of ArcelorMittal, who expressed excitement.
+Living in London since 1997, Mr. Mittal saw it as a perfect opportunity to create something spectacular for the capital of Britain and for the London Olympic and Paralympic Games 2012.

-Soon a competition was organized.
-From around 50 submissions, a judging panel chose the design of the artist Anish Kapoor, and structural engineer Cecil Balmond to be converted into London’s lasting Olympic legacy.
+Soon after, a competition was organised.
+From around 50 submissions, a judging panel chose the design of the artist Anish Kapoor and structural engineer Cecil Balmond to be converted into London’s lasting Olympic legacy.

 The sculpture is the creative representation of the Olympics and the physical and emotional efforts of the competitors.
 Like the Games, the looping structure has a beginning and an end, but throughout it contains continuous challenges and drives for improvement.

-The main interest of Kapoor and Balmond are geometry and forms and how these can give rise to structures – their very different backgrounds make them see it from 2 different perspectives.
-While architecture is still mainly seen sectional, sculpture includes the 3rd dimension – and in the Orbit combines both.
+The main interest of both Kapoor and Balmond is geometry and forms and how these can give rise to structures.
+Their very different backgrounds allow them to see this from two different perspectives.
+While architecture is still mainly seen as sectional, sculpture includes the 3rd dimension – and the Orbit combines both.

-The dimensions of this sculpture and its completely asymmetric form require high tech engineering.
-Still, it was the aim of both its creators that structures should have a sense of poetry: People should forget about the engineering and material used in the construction - and simple “experience” it as a piece of art.
+The dimensions of this sculpture and its completely asymmetric form required high tech engineering.
+Still, it was the aim of both of its creators that the structure should have a sense of poetry: People should forget about the engineering and material used in the construction and simply 'experience' it as a piece of art.

-They compare it to the athletes: what really counts is not the time of training and preparation for the Olympics but the results they achieve.
+They compare it to the athletes: what really counts is not the amount of training and preparation for the Olympics, but rather the results that they achieve.

 Manufactured in Bolton, Lancashire, the structure was brought to the site by lorry.
-The on-site construction team consisted of only 4 to 6 erectors, among them a project engineer from ArcelorMittal who had accompanied the project from the start.
+The on-site construction team consisted of only four to six erectors, among them a project engineer from ArcelorMittal who had accompanied the project from the start.

 The structure was bolted together on site and the heavy pieces were lifted by a crane.

 The construction of the ArcelorMittal Orbit was accompanied by many technical challenges.
-As an artistic sculpture with its asymmetric forms, no piece was identical and that’s why various design or construction problems were encountered that usually do not appear in architecture.
+As an artistic sculpture with its asymmetric forms, no piece was identical and that is why various design or construction problems were encountered that usually do not appear in architecture.

 The steel structure was completed at the end of October 2011, after about a year of construction.
-With a total height of 114,5 m it is Britain’s highest sculpture and 22 m higher than the Statue of Liberty in New York city.
+With a total height of 114.5 metres, it is Britain’s highest sculpture and 22 metres higher than the Statue of Liberty in New York City.

-The structure contains 366 star nodes, each of them 4 m tall and a total of 35 000 bolts were used to connect the structure.
-19 000 litres of red paint (RAL 3003) gives the ArcelorMittal Orbit its characteristic colour.
+The structure contains 366 star nodes, each of them 4 metres tall, and a total of 35 000 bolts were used to connect the structure.
+19 000 litres of red paint (RAL 3003) give the ArcelorMittal Orbit its characteristic colour.

-In order to make the structure steadier, a tune mass damper is used – 2 lumps of steel are hung as a the 2,8 m pendulum from a frame – the pendulum weighs 40 tonnes, in relation to the 1 000 tonnes of the entire sculpture.
+In order to make the structure steadier, a tune mass damper was used – two lumps of steel are hung as the 2.8 m pendulum from a frame.
+The pendulum weighs 40 tonnes, in relation to the 1000 tonnes of the entire sculpture.

-The steel used for the tubular structure is grade S355J2H, but ArcelorMittal also provided steel plates, bars, beams, rods and wires for the foundation and other parts of this sculpture.
-The internal core is composed by Indaten® weathering steel panels with thicknesses from 10-20 mm.
+The steel used for the tubular structure is grade S355J2H, but ArcelorMittal also provided steel plates, bars, beams, rods, and wires for the foundation and other parts of this sculpture.
+The internal core is composed of Indaten® weathering steel panels with thicknesses from 10-20 mm.
 These panels were produced by Industeel Belgium, also part of the ArcelorMittal Group.

-The ArcelorMittal Orbit is a unique creation somewhere between sculpture and architecture, its design being a challenge for most sophisticated engineering.
-As an observation tower and piece of art it will attract both Londoners and visitors far beyond the 2012 Olympic and Paralympic Games, remembering this global event and enriching the city's skyline.
+The ArcelorMittal Orbit is a unique creation somewhere between sculpture and architecture, with its design being a challenge for the most sophisticated engineering.
+As an observation tower and piece of art, it will attract both Londoners and visitors far beyond the 2012 Olympic and Paralympic Games, representing this global event and enriching the city's skyline.